Magento. Shopify. BigCommerce. Which is the best choice for your online store?

 Selecting a shopping platform is the foundation of an ecommerce business’ operation.
 Most of the leading platforms are industry agnostic, and all of them competently provide core shopping cart, payment, shipping, and store management features.

 Yet, as with any choice, the larger the number of options available, the more nuanced the best decision becomes for a particular business’ needs.
 For this reason, we have constructed this guide, and encourage you to contact us, or other ecommerce professionals, to help you make the best decision for your specific business, after consulting about these nuanced differences.

-Endertech’s ecommerce developers has compiled the following overview of 7 factors to consider when deciding between the similar Shopify and BigCommerce SaaS ecommerce platforms, and the leading open source ecommerce platform, Magento.
+Endertech’s ecommerce developers compiled the following overview of 7 factors to consider when deciding between Shopify technology, BigCommerce SaaS platform, and the leading open source ecommerce platform, Magento.

 With more than a decade’s experience developing successful online storefronts and operations for clients across a broad spectrum of industries, here are Endertech’s insights into factors, features, functionality, and costs to consider in your selection process.